Kong/docs.konghq.com/app/gateway/2.7.x/configure/auth/oidc-okta.md

 ### Test Your Configuration

-Test the following conditions to ensure a successful integration of the OIDC plugin with Okta.
-Depending on the route you are using, the actual commands might vary.
-The following is an example of testing your configuration.
+Test the following conditions to ensure a successful integration of the OIDC plugin with Okta:

 * Unauthorized access to a route is blocked
 * Authorized access is allowed after login/providing first set of credentials